Frequently Asked Questions

 Some 96,000 reception places for asylum seekers are needed in the Netherlands.
 As a municipality we want to take our social responsibility towards the refugees who ask for help in the Netherlands as well as towards the other municipalities where asylum seekers are received.
 Moreover: the dispersal law is still in force and is not expected to be abolished any time soon.

-According to the dispersal law, Aalten must accommodate 157 people.
-At the Knobo, 80 asylum seekers have already been housed.
+According to the distribution law, 157 people must be accommodated in Aalten.
+Eighty asylum seekers have already been housed at the Knobo.
 How can the difference with the number of 300 be explained?

 The Knobo location does not house asylum seekers, but Ukrainian refugees.
-Based on the dispersal law, the state initially allocated Aalten 157 reception places.
-They too are fleeing war violence, but have a different residence status and do not have to go through an asylum procedure.
-By the end of 2024, regional agreements increased this to 200.
-The municipality is now opting for one stable reception location with a maximum of 300 asylum seekers because COA only provides full support in the areas of security, day care, care and guidance above that number.
+Based on the Distribution Act, the government initially allocated 157 reception places to Aalten.
+They too are fleeing war, but have a different residence status and do not need to go through the asylum procedure.
+At the end of 2024, this number will be increased to 200 due to regional agreements.
+The municipality has now opted for a single stable reception location with a maximum of 300 asylum seekers, because the COA only offers full support in terms of security, daytime activities, Health guidance for numbers above that.

 Why does the municipality want to host 300 asylum seekers?

-The college chooses a location for a maximum of 300 asylum seekers because there will be support, day care, 24/7 security and care available at the site.
-In this way justice can be done to the concerns of local residents about issues such as safety, nuisance and preventing overburdening of local care .
+The council has chosen a location for a maximum of 300 asylum seekers because support, daytime activities, 24/7 security, and Health are available Health that location.
+This will address the concerns of local residents about issues such as safety, nuisance, and preventing overburdening of local Health

 Commitment is 200 asylum seekers (that was 157, right?), so why does the municipality want to accommodate 300?

-See the answer to the questions above.
-The task has been adjusted from 157 to 200 on the basis of regional agreements.
-The choice for 300 is deliberate: it offers better on-site support, which benefits peace, safety and livability for the residents of Aalten and the residents of the AZC.
+See the answer to the previous questions.
+The target has been adjusted from 157 to 200 based on regional agreements.
+The choice of 300 is deliberate: it offers better support on site, which benefits the peace, safety, and quality of life for the residents of Aalten and the inhabitants of the asylum seekers' center.

-What are the consequences for the municipality of Aalten if the spreading law is not met?
+What are the consequences for the municipality of Aalten if the Distribution Act is not complied with?

-If a municipality does not meet the task, the government can give an instruction to still provide shelter.
-In doing so, the local right of decision lapses.
-By fulfilling the assignment itself, the municipality of Aalten retains control over location, scale and integration.
+If a municipality fails to meet the target, the government can issue an instruction to provide accommodation after all.
+This would override the local decision-making authority.
+By fulfilling the target itself, the municipality of Aalten retains control over the location, scale, and integration.

 What if the dispersal law expires, will the municipality proceed with plans for asylum shelter?